markwylde/upload-to-bunny/README.md

 # Upload-to-Bunny

 Upload-to-Bunny is a Node.JS library designed to simplify and speed up the process of uploading directories to BunnyCDN storage.
-With built-in support for parallel uploads and deleting old files, this library makes it easy to keep your BunnyCDN storage up-to-date.
+With built-in support for parallel uploads and cleaning old files (with two strategies), this library makes it easy to keep your BunnyCDN storage up-to-date.

 ## Features

 - Upload entire directories to BunnyCDN storage
 - Parallel uploads for faster transfers
-- Option to clean the destination before uploading
+- Option to clean the destination before uploading ("simple" or "avoid-deletes")
 - Easily configurable with storage zone and access key

 ## Installation